A Practical Guide to Choosing the Postal Service’s Most Cost-Effective Service for Each of Your Shipments

 When it comes to actually receiving your Commercial Base Pricing discounts on the postage your business purchases, you have several options, including:

 - Postage meters that print information-based Endicia and transmit this data to the USPS

 - The Click-N-Ship service from the USPS, which lets you buy postage online and print labels from your computer

 What Are the Actual Commercial Base Pricing Discounts?

 Commercial Base Pricing discounts are available for several mail classes (although, remember, not for letter mail).
-Here is a guide to these classes and the discounts for each.
+Here is a guide to these classes and the discounts for each from 2017.